Tiiita/WebbyBot/README.md

 It will have many features like TicketSystems, Reaction Roles, Embed Message Sending and much more.

 You all know the "MEE6" bot?
-Our bot will be able to do more, have an equally beautiful user interface and all features will be 100% for free.
+Our bot will be able to do more, have an equally beautiful user interface and all features will be **100% for free**.

 We would be happy if you invite our bot, which was created with a lot of effort, night shifts and joy, to your server.
 Your server will not only get better, but the bot will get closer and closer to being verified.